Welcome to the World of Duplicate: What to Expect at

 our Play and Learn Game

-When you arrive meet Kelly our director.
-She will help you find a partner if you need one and also direct you to which table you will start playing from.
+When you arrive meet the director who will help you find a partner if you need one and also direct you to which table you will start playing from.
 Do you know how to score, even if it is just a little?
-Then please tell Kelly and she will give you a North/South Direction.
+Then please tell the director and he will give you a North/South Direction.

 The game runs from 1 pm to 3:30 pm.
 A duplicate game is very much like flying on an airplane.
 You cannot arrive late and you cannot leave early.
 We promise you that we will not go one minute beyond 3:30 pm.